 The aims of this curriculum are to develop: 1.
 Knowledge of ICT including new and emerging technologies 2.
 Autonomous and discerning use of ICT 3.
 Skills to enhance work produced in a range of contexts 4.
-Skills to analyse, design, implement, test and evaluate ICT systems

-5. Skills to consider the impact of current and new technologies on methods of working in the outside world and on social,
+Skills to analyse, design, implement, test and evaluate ICT systems 5.
+Skills to consider the impact of current and new technologies on methods of working in the outside world and on social.

-- economic, ethical and moral issues - 6.
-ICT-based solutions to solve problems
+6. ICT-based solutions to solve problems